Home / Household Tips / Easy 30-Day Declutter Challenge with a Printable Roadmap!

 Pros: Probably the easiest to understand and abide by out of any of the methods.
 It’s one item a day, no rules.
 It can get you into the habit of normal decluttering so that you never have to do a huge purge.

 Cons: You have to be disciplined for this method – potentially setting up notifications on your phone/watch.
-It’s also going to take awhile, and you need a place to allow items to accumulate before taking them to donate.
+It’s also going to take awhile.

-What do you think of the decluttering challenge?
+What do you think?
 Are you ready to declutter your home?
 Of course you are!
 Let me know how your challenge is going in the comments . . .
 I can’t wait to hear how you feel!

 For more organization and decluttering posts, please visit these other favorites: